jeromelesaux/martine/README.md

     		12: Bartlett
     		13: Welch
     		14: Cosine
+    		15: MitchellNetravali
     		 (default 1)
+  -autoexec
+    	Execute on your remote CPC the screen file or basic file.
   -dsk
     	Copy files in a new CPC image Dsk.
   -f	Overscan mode (default no overscan)